 If you’re more of a sushi lover, your best bets are Mako and Omakase Takeya.
 Both these restaurants impress with their upscale vibe and fresh sushi selection.
 If you’re looking for restaurants that offer a great vibe and amazing sushi, you’ll love both of these!

 The city does an excellent job of merging different cultures from around the world, and it’s home to some of the most impressive architectural marvels in the country, which means there’s really no shortage of things to do in Downtown Chicago.

-If you’re looking to take full advantage of all of the things to do in Chicago by becoming a city resident, we can help you find a place that works within your budget!
-The cost of living in Chicago can be high, but LINEA by Common and Common Aberdeen both give you access to an amazing Chicago neighborhood for an attainable price.
-We offer private studios, 1 bedroom apartments, and all-inclusive coliving suites with amenities like on-site laundry, an indoor pool, fitness center, high-speed WiFi, a community lounge, and outdoor spaces.
+If you’re looking to take full advantage of all of the things to do in Chicago by becoming a city resident, we can help you find a place that works within your budget.
+The cost of living in Chicago can be high, but LINEA by Common gives you access to an amazing Chicago neighborhood for an attainable price.
+We offer private studios, 1-, 2-, and 3-bedroom apartments with on-site laundry, an indoor pool, fitness center, high-speed WiFi, a community lounge, and more!
 Plus, living at Common means that you have a built-in sense of community that you won’t find elsewhere.
-Book a tour to find your perfect Chicago home today!
+Book a tour to find your perfect Chicago home today.